saaspassport/saaspassport.com/deal.md

 If we update these terms, you will need to agree to them in order to keep accessing and using {{name}}.

+### Side Deals

+If your use of {{name}} is covered by another, separate deal with Artless Devices, that deal, not these terms, govern your use.
+For example, if your company has a deal for use of {{name}} on a flat fee per month, you don't have to pay our per-closing fee under these terms.

 ### The End

 These are all the terms of our deal about {{name}}.
 Thanks for reading.